 The main purpose of window cling is to be used indoors.
-We’re talking about glass, plastic, and metal.
-However, it doesn’t stick well to wood or any other rough surfaces.
+It sticks to glass, plastic, and metal but doesn’t stick well to wood or other rough surfaces.

 Removable Vinyl Overview

-Alright, so, what does removable vinyl have to offer?
-What’s it all about?
-Well, it has a matte finish and is usually used for both indoor and outdoor signs and wall decals.
+Alright, what does removable vinyl have to offer?
+Well, it has a matte finish and is usually used for indoor and outdoor signs and wall decals.
 You’ll see removable vinyl at grocery stores, banks, and airports—pretty much any place with big, strong glass.
-Thanks to its elastic and resilient nature, it’s just right for stuff like timesheets and schedules, as well as signs and pointers.
+Thanks to its elastic and resilient nature, it’s just right for timesheets and schedules, as well as signs and pointers.
 Another common use for it is stickers for recently married couples.

 Vinyl is thin and smooth to the touch.
-Just like window cling, it sticks to a long list of surfaces, including (obviously) glass, metal (like steel appliances in your kitchen), and plastic.
+Like window cling, it sticks to many surfaces, including (obviously) glass, metal, and plastic.
 Plus, it sticks to unfinished wood, which isn’t the case with cling.
-And one more thing: vinyl is perfect for print-then-cut designs (we’ll talk more about that further down this article).
+Vinyl is also perfect for print-then-cut designs (we’ll discuss that further in this article).

 Does Removable Vinyl Leave Any Residue?

 Yes, it does.
-Birthday parties, Christmas festivities, and any other celebration can be lots of fun with some removable vinyl here and here.
+Birthday parties, Christmas festivities, and any other celebration can be lots of fun with removable vinyl here and here.
 However, when the holidays are over, you’re left with the tedious job of trying to get rid of the vinyl accurately so that you don’t leave any “sticky stuff” on the surface.
-Yes, pulling vinyl off is a challenge, as it doesn’t usually come off easily.
-It’s not as bad as permanent vinyl, but still, no matter how careful you are, best believe some residue will be left.
+Pulling vinyl off is challenging, and it doesn’t usually come off easily.
+It’s not as bad as permanent vinyl, but still, no matter how careful you are, some residue will be left.

-That’s exactly why removable vinyl is not a very good choice for temporary labels/decorations.
-You’ll have to apply lots of force to clean the adhesive from mirrors and you might accidentally scratch the glass.
+Removable vinyl is not a good choice for temporary labels/decorations.
+You’ll have to apply lots of force to clean the adhesive from mirrors, and you might accidentally scratch the glass.
 To avoid that, it’s recommended to use vinegar (mix a ¼ cup with 1 quart of warm water).
 Rubbing alcohol will also do.
 As an alternative, you could buy removable vinyl with repositionable adhesives.
 They will still leave some residue, but not nearly as much as standard vinyl.

 Can You Use Removable Vinyl Outside?

 You most definitely can.
-However, you’ll have to make sure that the vinyl is 100% waterproof and UV-resistant.
-That means it will be able to withstand heavy storms, pouring rain, and even extremely hot/cold temperatures.
+However, you’ll have to ensure that the vinyl is 100% waterproof and UV-resistant.
+It should withstand heavy storms, pouring rain, and extremely hot/cold temperatures.
 Yes, moisture and the sun are the biggest enemies of any adhesive.
-So, if you live somewhere in the South with sky-high humidity levels, or, say, in LA where scorching sun rays are just as normal as palm trees, the vinyl needs to be rough and tough.
+So, if you live somewhere in the South with sky-high humidity levels or in LA where scorching sun rays are just as normal as palm trees, the vinyl needs to be rough and tough.

-Usually, these types of decals last outdoors for up to three years, which is quite impressive.
+Usually, these decals last outdoors for up to 3 years, which is quite impressive.
 Even if you buy a regular removable vinyl without any extra layers of protection, it will still be a significantly better choice than Cricut window cling.
-In contrast, the average lifespan of cling is six months.
+In contrast, the average lifespan of cling is 6 months.
 After that, it loses suction; plus, grease and dirt get between the surface and the sticker, making it fall off.

 Print-Then-Cut: Vinyl vs. Window Cling

 As the name suggests, print-then-cut is a procedure where you first print something on the sticker using a standard printer and then cut it with a cutting machine (like Cricut).
 If you like to take your decals a step further and give them unique designs, this is how you do it.
-With this “feature”, you can get super creative and make gift tags, cards, invitations, and, of course, stickers.
+With this “feature,” you can get creative and make gift tags, cards, invitations, and stickers.
 So, the big question is—what’s the best material for this?

-Removable vinyl will, most certainly, work.
-All you must do is make sure it’s of the right size for the printer, position the design properly, and fire away.
+Removable vinyl will certainly, work.
+All you must do is make sure it’s the right size for the printer, position the design properly, and fire away.
 In contrast, Cricut’s window cling tends to be problematic.
 You’ll have a hard time “feeding” it to a printer.
 Furthermore, the ink won’t stick to it easily.
-The reason: cling is a slippery material.
-That’s what allows it to stick so easily, but it also makes it a bad choice for print-then-cut.
+Cling is a slippery material.
+That’s what allows it to stick easily, but it also makes it a bad choice for print-then-cut.

 You could, of course, go for it, and some folks do make it work.
 However, that will involve a lot more hassle than with removable vinyl.
 One thing you could try is permanent markers.
-They dry on cling but don’t look that great.
+The marker ink dries on cling, but it doesn’t look that great.

 Does Cricut Cling Cost More than Vinyl?

-Just like removable vinyl, window cling is a highly affordable product.
-Even if you’re on a limited budget, but still want to decorate the house with stickers, both options will be a reasonable investment.
+Just like removable vinyl, window cling is an affordable product.
+Even if you’re on a limited budget and want to decorate the house with stickers, both materials require a minimal reasonable investment.
 The size of the roll will have the biggest impact on the price.
-Say, a standard Cricut window cling is one big (12” x 48”) roll.
+A standard Cricut window cling is a big (12” x 48”) roll.
 That should be more than enough for your Halloween, Thanksgiving, or Christmas.

 As for removable vinyl, it’s available in all shapes and sizes.
 And, again, it costs roughly the same as cling.
-However, if you opt for premium-quality vinyl (waterproof and UV-resistant), it will be more expensive than the regular stuff.
+However, if you opt for premium-quality vinyl (waterproof and UV-resistant), it will be more expensive than the regular variety.
 On the bright side, it will last longer and stick better.
-So, only consider this option if you’re serious about outdoor decorations and it’s not just a temporal thing.
+So, only consider this option if you’re serious about outdoor decorations and need heavy-duty material.

 Which Product is Best for You?

-This greatly depends on what kind of stickers you’re into.
-If indoor decals are the name of the game for you, then Cricut window cling will be the superior choice.
-It doesn’t leave any residue, plus takes zero effort to remove and to reuse.
+This greatly depends on the kind of stickers you’re into.
+If indoor decals are the name of the game for you, Cricut window cling will be the superior choice.
+It doesn’t leave any residue, plus it takes zero effort to remove and reuse.
 Sadly, it’s not designed for outdoor use.
-If that’s a mood killer for you, removable vinyl will swoop in to save the day.
-As mentioned, premium-quality vinyl can survive the great outdoors for as long as three years and withstand unforgiving weather.
+As mentioned, premium-quality vinyl can survive the great outdoors for as long as 3 years and withstand unforgiving weather.

 On top of that, it’s a solid pick for sophisticated (and rewarding) print-then-cut projects.
 In theory, cling can also be printed upon, but it will probably not “sync” with the printer properly, not to mention the ink will have a hard time adhering to it.
-Removable vinyl is sticky and messy, though—let’s not forget about that.
-So, again, at the end of the day, it all depends on what you’re in the market for.
+Removable vinyl is sticky and messy, but at the end of the day, it all depends on what you’re in the market for.

-Decorations are always exciting, no matter how old you are or what time of the year it is.
-And that’s exactly why it’s so important to have the right tool for the job.
+Decorations are always exciting, no matter how old you are or what time of the year it is, which is why it’s so important to have the right tool for the job.
 Removable vinyl has always been a fan favorite, but, as it turns out, Cricut window cling is, at the very least, a worthy opponent, one that could become the next big thing in years to come.

 If you’ve got amazing indoor ideas, it will be the better pick.
-On the other hand, as we learned earlier, for outdoor use (like sticking a logo to your car’s windows), removable vinyl is still the preferred option because it stays on for longer and withstands temperature fluctuations.
-In any case, stickers and decals should be fun; so, make sure to have plenty of it!
+On the other hand, for outdoor use (like sticking a logo to your car’s windows), removable vinyl is still the preferred option because it stays on for longer and withstands temperature fluctuations.
+In any case, stickers and decals should be fun, so make sure to have plenty of it!